 Parents, existing or prospective, may apply for a bursary at any time of the year and are encouraged to not leave it to the deadline which will have been advised when the application form was sent.

 Applicants will then usually have a home visit to discuss their application form in more detail and review supporting documents.
 The School uses an external company, Bursary Administration Ltd (‘BAL’), to conduct these visits and applicants will be contacted by BAL to arrange a time for a home visit.
 This isn’t a test but is designed to produce a fair assessment.

 The next step is for the bursary panel to meet, usually once a term, and make a decision which will be communicated as soon as practical.
-For prospective Parents this will usually be at the same time as feedback is given on the offer, or not, of a place at Abingdon.
+For prospective parents this will usually be at the same time as feedback is given on the offer, or not, of a place at Abingdon.